 Tax saving is a key factor that influences the investment behaviour of most earning individuals in India.
 One such investment instrument is health insurance because it caters to an important part of our life - health.
 Taking care of one’s health is a costly affair, whether it’s maintaining a healthy lifestyle or getting proper treatments from good hospitals.
 In addition, the health insurance premiums are also applicable for tax-saving under Section 80D of the Income Tax Act 1961.
-These provisions are provided for both individual health insurance as well as your family health plans that cover even your parents.
+These provisions are provided for individual health insurance, Arogya Sanjeevani Policy as well as your family health plans that cover even your parents.

 Here are five crucial things that will help you understand and maximise tax savings better.